Portsmouth Sinfonia: History

-The orchestra was invited by the composer Michael Parsons to play the Purcell Room at London's Royal Festival Hall.
+The Sinfonia was invited by the composer Michael Parsons to play the Purcell Room at London's Royal Festival Hall.
 Their first album, Portsmouth Sinfonia Plays the Popular Classics, was released in 1974.
-On 28 May 1974, as their fame increased, they played a concert at the Royal Albert Hall with conductor John Farley which sold thousands of tickets.
-The orchestra's take on the late 1970s and early 1980s vogue for pop classical medleys, "Classical Muddly" – produced by their manager Martin Lewis and released by Springtime!/Island Records in 1981 – is characteristic of their sound; it was inspired by the Royal Philharmonic Orchestra's "Hooked on Classics".
-The single, which consisted of the group's previous recordings sped up, amalgamated and synchronized to a disco beat, was a top 40 hit in the UK Singles Chart.
+On 28 May 1974, as their fame increased, they played a concert that sold thousands of tickets at the Royal Albert Hall with conductor John Farley.
+The orchestra's take on the late 1970s and early 1980s vogue for pop classical medleys, "Classical Muddly" – produced by their manager Martin Lewis and released by Springtime!/Island Records in 1981 – is characteristic of their sound, and was inspired by the Royal Philharmonic Orchestra's "Hooked on Classics".
+The single, which consisted of the group's previous recordings sped up, amalgamated, and synchronized to a disco beat, was a top 40 hit in the UK singles chart.

-As the years passed, the musicians eventually became accustomed to, and more skilled at playing their instruments, which diminished the novelty of the group.
+As the years passed, the Sinfonia's musicians eventually became accustomed to and more skilled at playing their instruments, which diminished the novelty of the group.
 Although the group never formally disbanded, it ceased performing in 1979.

-A recording of the sinfonia playing the beginning of Also sprach Zarathustra has achieved some fame as an internet meme under the moniker "orchestra fail", further gaining popularity on YouTube via references from musician Devin Townsend.
+A recording of the Sinfonia playing the beginning of Also sprach Zarathustra has achieved some fame as an internet meme under the moniker "orchestra fail", further gaining popularity on YouTube via references from musician Devin Townsend.
 The recording was used as the walk-on music for Swedish band Peter Bjorn and John during their 2011 "Gimme Some" tour in the US.

-The Portsmouth Sinfonia was the subject of a 2011 BBC Radio 4 documentary presented by Jolyon Jenkins in the series "In Living Memory".
-In the programme Gavin Bryars disputed the notion that members were required to be novices at their instruments, saying that it was a "scurrilous rumour put about by the BBC".
+The Sinfonia was the subject of a 2011 BBC Radio 4 documentary presented by Jolyon Jenkins in the series "In Living Memory", in which Bryars disputed the notion that members were required to be novices at their instruments and said that it was a "scurrilous rumour put about by the BBC".

-Michael Nyman created a similar outfit called Foster's Social Orchestra, which is heard on the soundtrack of the 1999 film Ravenous.
+Michael Nyman created a similar orchestra called Foster's Social Orchestra, which is heard on the soundtrack of the 1999 film Ravenous.